Michelle E. Kimple, PhD | Therapeutic Targets for Diabetes

 Funding Support

-Dr. Kimple's research is funded by the Department of Veterans Affairs, Juvenile Diabetes Research Association, and Department of Defense.
+Dr. Kimple's research is funded by the Department of Veterans Affairs and the National Institutes of Health.